LightningPiggy/ZapNotify/README.md

-# zap2oink
+# ZapNotify

-A webapp (also installable as a Progressive Web App) that activates various notifications (oink sound, popup,...) when donations ("zaps") come in.
+A webapp (also installable as a Progressive Web App) that activates various notifications (sound, popup,...) when donations ("zaps") come in.

 # How to install and configure